 relationship.
 In S. W. Duck (Ed.), Handbook of personal relationships (pp. 177-

 192).
 London: John Wiley & Sons Ltd

 Vangelisti, A. L., & Daly, J. A. (1992).
 Expectations in close relationships.
 Manuscript

 Youniss, J. (1980).
 Parents and peers in social development.
 Chicago: University of

 [The above are examples of citing a journal article, a journal article, a chapter in an edited cook, an unpublished manuscript, and a book and do not represent all of the references for this manuscript.
-If you retreive an article from an online journal, include the d.o.i. (digital objective identifier) if one is present.
+If you retreive an article from an online journal, include the d.o.i. (digital objective identifier) or URL if one is present.
 Do not include retrieval dates or databases.]

 Purdue Writing Center on Using APA

 University of Southern Missouri Guide to Reference Page